mannahilmiftah/Gesture-Driven-Drone-Simulator/README.md

 To ensure reliability, gestures must remain stable across multiple frames before being applied.

 ## ▶️ How to Run the Project

+Note: Use python 3.9 - 3.12 as the other versions does not suppport mediapipe as of now.

 ### 1️⃣ Install Dependencies
 ```python
 pip install -r requirements.txt